Ulcerative Colitis: Causes, Symptoms and Natural Support Strategies

 They can help to run and analyze specific labs, guide you with an anti-inflammatory autoimmune dietary plan, suggest beneficial supplements, and coach you along the way.
 Your coach is your guide, support, and personal cheerleader that helps to empower you to create the healthiest version of yourself.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
-At my clinic, we offer long-distance and local, in-person functional health coaching programs.
+At my clinic, we offer long-distance functional health coaching programs.
 For further support with your healing journey, just reach out and our fantastic coaches are here to support your journey.

 Conclusion on Ulcerative Colitis

 Ulcerative colitis is a chronic and relapsing intestinal inflammatory condition.
 It results in inflammation and ulcers of the colon and rectum.
 There are a number of symptoms of ulcerative colitis, primarily abdominal pain and bloody diarrhea.